sophielansweeper/embedded-workflow-builder-docs/docs/custom-code.md

 ---

 The [code](./connectors/code.md) step allows you to write short custom JavaScript functions within your %WORKFLOW%.
-This is helpful if you have some coding experience and would like to manipulate data with code.
+This is helpful if you have some coding experience and want to manipulate data with code.

 ## Code block structure